 The paper is organized as follows.
-In Section~\ref{sec:massive:spin}, we briefly discuss the definition of the Matrix-Valued Spin-dependent Distribution (MVSD) and the description of the spin state of massive bosons using the spin density matrix.
-In Sec.~\ref{sec:ledo}, we introduce LEDO and its cumulant expansion based on our power counting rules which will be given accordingly.
-In Sec.~\ref{sec:MVSDtop}, we show how to extract the vector and tensor polarization from the MVSD.
-The zeroth- and first-order results of the MVSD are given in Sec.~\ref{sec:zeroth:dis}.
-In Sec.~\ref{sec:diagram}, we introduce a Feynman diagram scheme and apply it to the calculation of the second-order terms.
-The second-order MVSD is given in Sec.~\ref{sec:2nd:order} with diagrammatic representations.
-In Sec.~\ref{sec:check}, we take the global equilibrium limit and obtain the spin alignment at global equilibrium.
+In section~\ref{sec:massive:spin}, we briefly discuss the definition of the Matrix-Valued Spin-dependent Distribution (MVSD) and the description of the spin state of massive bosons using the spin density matrix.
+In section~\ref{sec:ledo}, we introduce LEDO and its cumulant expansion based on our power counting rules which will be given accordingly.
+In section~\ref{sec:MVSDtop}, we show how to extract the vector and tensor polarization from the MVSD.
+The zeroth- and first-order results of the MVSD are given in section~\ref{sec:zeroth:dis}.
+In section~\ref{sec:diagram}, we introduce a Feynman diagram scheme and apply it to the calculation of the second-order terms.
+The second-order MVSD is given in section~\ref{sec:2nd:order} with diagrammatic representations.
+In section~\ref{sec:check}, we take the global equilibrium limit and obtain the spin alignment at global equilibrium.
 We also derive a new contribution from the space-time gradients of the thermal vorticity beyond global equilibrium.
-We summarize our results and give an outlook in Sec.~\ref{sec:summary}.
+We summarize our results and give an outlook in section~\ref{sec:summary}.

 Throughout this paper, we use the Minkowski metric $\w_{\m\n}=\diag(1, -1, -1, -1)$ and adopt natural units $ k_B = c = \hbar =1 $.
 The Levi-Civita tensor $\e^{\m\n\r\s}$ is normalized as $\e^{0123}=-\e_{0123}=1$.
 A bigger hat over a symbol, such as $ \opt{O} $, denotes an operator in Hilbert space.
 A smaller hat, such as $ \hat{k} $, denotes a suitably normalized four-vector, for example, $ \hat{k}^\m = k^\m / (\htt\cdot k) $ with $ \htt^\m = (1,{\bm 0}) $ being the normal vector in the time direction.
 We also define the shorthand notations $ A^{[\m}B^{\n]} = A^{\m}B^{\n}-A^{\n}B^{\m} $ and $ A^{(\m}B^{\n)} = A^{\m}B^{\n}+A^{\n}B^{\m} $ for arbitrary two vectors $A^\mu$ and $B^\mu$.